 How to update your vaccine status in ADP

-All employees who are fully vaccinated— regardless of whether you are working on campus, hybrid or remotely—and who wish to voluntarily provide vaccine information to the College should do so by uploading proof of vaccination to ADP.
+Employees were required to upload proof of vaccination to ADP by August 20, 2021, unless they have an approved exemption from the College.
 If you need assistance with uploading the documentation, please contact email@example.com.
 Once documents are confirmed in ADP by Human Resources, employees may choose to stop wearing a mask.

 Guests/Visitors on Campus

 Visitors to Campus: Indoor Spaces